EnriqueMG75/classify-message-project/README.md

 3. Build a Web App

-Using the Web App framework Flask I have created a web app where users can interact with the trained model.
+Using the Web App framework Flask, I have created a web app where users can interact with the trained model.
 Users can input a message and the app returns the categories which belongs the message to.
 Also they can explore the data with some plots

 ### Instructions: